rafalab/uprrp-workshop/README.md

 1. Basic data manipulation.
 After a 15 minute lecture and 15 minute lab, students will be able to:

-    a.
-Identify if data is tidy or not.
+    * Identify if data is tidy or not.
-    b.
-Import a csv file into data frame in R.
+    * Import a csv file into data frame in R.
-    c.
-Select, filter and change columns on data frame with __dplyr__ functions.
+    * Select, filter and change columns on data frame with __dplyr__ functions.
-    d.
-Stratify and summarize data with __dplyr__ functions.
+    * Stratify and summarize data with __dplyr__ functions.

 2. Data visualization principles.
 After a 30 minute lecutre and 30 minute lab students will be able to